HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 By delivering this public endpoint and ensuring it remains available even when the legacy grants.gov site is experiencing planned or unplanned outages, this milestone aims to demonstrate the following value propositions:

 - Exposes `beta.grants.gov/api/` as the public API for the project that technical stakeholders can access and where future endpoints and/or features will be released
-- Proves the succesful completion of technical milestones that enable faster development on the API without sacrificing code quality or security
+- Proves the successful completion of technical milestones that enable faster development on the API without sacrificing code quality or security
 - Delivering another public win that both internal and external stakeholders can rally around, which helps build momentum and enthusiam for the project

 ### User Stories